Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Introduction

-In this work, we study the voltage induced by parity flipping in a MJJ as sketched in Fig. \ref{fig:setup_QD}.
-Four MBSs appear in the junction, with two of them located at the ends of the wire and the other twos located near the tunneling barrier in the middle of the wire.
-The two MBSs near the tunneling barrier define a local Majorana parity state, and the QD is only coupled to the second MBS from left to right, thus the coupling between them induces a $4 \times 4$ Hamiltonian which determines quantum dynamics of the parity state through a Schr\"{o}dinger equation.
-The Josephson Hamiltonian is critically influenced by the superconducting phase difference across the junction, which is well described by the RCSJ model.
+In this work, we study the voltage evolution induced by parity flipping through LZ transition in a MJJ as sketched in Fig. \ref{fig:setup_QD}.
+Four MBSs appear in the junction, with two of them located at the ends of the wire and the other two located near the tunneling barrier in the middle of the wire.
+The two MBSs near the tunneling barrier define a local Majorana parity state \cite{Kitaev_2001, PhysRevLett.86.268}, and the QD is only coupled to the second MBS from left to right, thus the coupling between them generates a $4 \times 4$ Hamiltonian which determines quantum dynamics of the parity state through a Schr\"{o}dinger equation.
+The Josephson Hamiltonian is critically influenced by the superconducting phase difference across the junction, which is well described by the quantum resistively and capacitively shunted junction (RCSJ) model \cite{PhysRevB.98.134515, PhysRevB.101.180504, Xu_2017, PhysRevB.102.140501, PhysRevB.103.094518}.
 In this model, the classical dynamics of the phase difference is determined by the quantum average of local Majorana parity.
-This correlation between the classical dynamics of the phase difference and quantum dynamics of the Majorana parity state makes a distinct $I$-$V$ curve for MJJs.
-We find an astonishing $4\pi$-period hopping behavior of the QD occupation probability curve after parity flipping in the overdamped regime.
-This hopping behavior is unique to MJJs.
-Therefore, it can be used as a simple yet convincing signature for the existence of MBSs.
-Meanwhile, the robust voltage state can be treated as the high level for classical bits.
-Next, we study the Landau-Zener-St\"{u}ckelberg (LZS) interferences under the distinct evolution approaches in our model, which can also be a significant feature for the existence of MBSs.
-Besides, our result of the Rabi oscillation is similar to some damped Rabi oscillations observed in experiments \cite{doi:10.1063/1.5078628,Schon2020,Shevchenko_2008,PhysRevLett.95.067001,PhysRevB.78.104510}, which can be used in quantum computation.
+This combination of classical dynamics of the phase difference and quantum dynamics of the Majorana parity state yields a junction dynamics distinct from conventional RCSJ model without Majorana channel.
+We calculate the time evolution of the Josephson phase with a raising QD level energy, and find that the quantum dynamics of the Majorana parity state yields a 4$\pi$-period voltage for MJJs.
+Then we find a $4\pi$-periodic hopping behavior of the QD occupation probability curve after parity flipping in the underdamped regime.
+These behaviors can be used as possible signatures for the existence of MBSs since it is unique to MJJs.
+Meanwhile, we consider the influence of the decoherence to the voltage curve.
+Next, we study the LZS interferences at distinct driving frequencies in our set-up.
+Then we find it can realize the switch between voltage and voltage-free states by tuning the driving frequency.
+Finally, our result of the Rabi oscillation is similar to some damped Rabi oscillations observed in experiments \cite{doi:10.1063/1.5078628, Schon2020, Shevchenko_2008, PhysRevLett.95.067001, PhysRevB.78.104510}, which can be referred in quantum circuit design.